Youpla Group Funeral Benefits Program

 - Lifeline is available via this website or on 13 11 14

 Compensation Scheme of Last Resort (CSLR)

-The CSLR is a scheme that would provide compensation to victims of some types of financial misconduct if they aren’t paid the money ordered in an AFCA decision.
+The CSLR is a scheme that, once operational in 2024, will provide compensation to victims of some types of financial misconduct if they aren’t paid the money ordered in an AFCA decision.

 More information about liquidations